wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/intro-portals/includes/3-portals-core-components.md

 Web templates use the liquid templating language to define how the content is processed and rendered.
 Templates are flexible.
 A template can reuse other templates for parts of the content.
 A template can also be based on another template, extending the base functionality.

 Web templates can be used to define an entire webpage, a part of a page, or common elements such as the site header and footer.
-This approach creates a consistent appearance throughout the portal and helps makes it easy to modify the appearance.
+This approach creates a consistent appearance throughout the portal and helps make it easy to modify the appearance.

 Existing web templates can be edited in the Portals Studio.